Gdoc/Admin

 Daily confirmed cases per million people

-Differences in the population size between different countries are often large – it is insightful to compare the number of confirmed cases per million people.
+There are often large differences in the population size between countries.
+Therefore, to compare cases between countries, it is more insightful to look at the number of confirmed cases as a rate per million people.

-Keep in mind that in countries that do very little testing the actual number of cases can be much higher than the number of confirmed cases shown here.
+But some countries conduct very little testing, so their actual number of infections can be much higher than the number of confirmed cases shown here.

 What is the cumulative number of confirmed cases?